 Last week I challenged you to make your choices keeping your goal in mind.
 How’s that going?
 When we act consciously it makes it easier to change a behavior or a habit.
 We can do it for one day, but the trick is to do it day after day.
 Consistency is essential for success in any endeavor.
 We won’t get fit and strong if we do just one perfect workout a week.
 We have to do it consistently at least three times a week, month after month.
 We have to do it, especially when we don’t want to.
 It is in those moments that the change occurs.
 Pushing beyond the discomfort, pushing beyond the monotony, pushing beyond the grind is what is required for success.

-Here four tips for that can help with practicing being consistent:
+Here five tips for that can help with practicing being consistent:

 - Set very specific and short term goals.

 For instance, you can set a goal to lose one pound this week.
 Or, you can set the goal to stop for coffee only twice this week instead everyday of the week.
 These are examples of very realistic and achievable goals and they can be accomplished in the time frame set.
 Specific and short term goals are a great way to see success quickly and this keeps you motivated to keep going.

 Do what you say and say what you do!